Gallbladder: Society and culture

 To have "gall" is associated with bold, belligerent behaviour, whereas to have "bile" is associated with sourness.

 In traditional Chinese medicine, the gallbladder (膽) is associated with the Wuxing element of wood, in excess its emotion is belligerence and in deficiency cowardice and judgement, in the Chinese language it is related to a multitude of idioms, including using terms such as "a body completely [of] gall" (渾身是膽) to describe a forward person, and "single, alone gallbladder hero" (孤膽英雄) to describe a lone hero, or "they have a lot of gall to talk like that".

-In the Zangfu theory of Chinese medicine it is an extraordinary Fu or yang organ, as it holds bile.
+In the Zangfu theory of Chinese medicine it is an Extraordinary Fu organ, and a yang organ, as it holds bile.
 The gallbladder not only has a digestive role, but is seen as the seat of decision-making and judgement.